ucdavis/ecs132/FAQs.md

 for an A, 50 for a B and so on.  **Again, if you have been keeping up with the material, you will do fine.**

-I do make publicly available all the quizzes I've ever given, with solutions.
+I do publicly make available all the past quizzes I've ever given, with solutions.
 They are not practice tests, but they certainly will give you a good idea as to the general nature of what I ask.